 Start by Learning the Ins and Outs

-The most common type of dementia is Alzheimer’s disease, but as the Alzheimer’s Society points out, there are more than a 100 types of dementia.
+The most common type of dementia is Alzheimer’s disease, but, as the Alzheimer’s Society points out, there are more than 100 types of dementia.
 Ultimately, with any form of dementia, signals the brain sends through its neurons to make sense of the world have trouble making connections.